Living Life in RAM – The Importance of Documentation

 If you think about your place of work, with all the documents, databases, and other information, would you trust the computer cluster to retain all that information?
 Definitely not.

 Unless our storage at work is stored on disks that are configured into resilient groups, with spare disks available to take over after failure, and backed up to a remote location, we are not confident that our information is safe.

-This leads onto the question of what information we store in the volatile memories of our mind and how do we protect it?
+This therefore leads onto the question of what information we store in our human memories and how do we protect it?
 We are more resilient than a computer, and entire clusters of computers, but we are not infallible.

-As humans, we are all living life in volatile system memory, known in the computer world as RAM.
-We treat our memories with disproportionate respect, compared to computers, and we insist on storing the only copy of critical information within it.
+As humans, we are all living life in volatile system memory, commonly referred to as RAM.
+We treat our memories with disproportionate respect, compared to our computers, and we insist on storing the only copy of critical information within it.

 This brings us onto the importance of documentation, in the workplace, and at home.
 The undocumented understanding, procedures, passwords, encryption keys, and local knowledge that will be lost when you are no longer available.